Tracy Belton: Professional career

-Arkansas Twisters

-Belton joined the Arkansas Twisters of af2.
+In 2008, Belton joined the Arkansas Twisters of the af2.

-Green Bay Blizzard

-Belton left the Twisters in 2009 to join the Green Bay Blizzard.
-Belton was named First Team All-af2 following the season.
+Belton left the Twisters in 2009 to join the af2's Green Bay Blizzard.
+Belton was named first-team All-af2 following the season.

-Milwaukee Iron

-On March 14, 2010, Belton was assigned to the Milwaukee Iron.
+On March 14, 2010, Belton was assigned to the Milwaukee Iron of the Arena Football League (AFL).

-Georgia Force

-Belton was assigned to the Georgia Force on October 7, 2010.
+Belton was assigned to the AFL's Georgia Force on October 7, 2010.
 Belton was assigned to the Force again on January 23, 2012.
-Belton was named Second Team All-Arena following the 2012 season.
+Belton was named second-team All-Arena following the 2012 season.

-Jacksonville Sharks

-On February 6, 2013, Belton was assigned to the Jacksonville Sharks on a two-year contract.
+On February 6, 2013, Belton was assigned to the Jacksonville Sharks of the AFL on a two-year contract.

-Orlando Predators

-On April 9, 2014, Belton was traded with Kyle Rowley to complete an earlier trade that sent Aaron Garcia.
-Belton was assigned to the Predators on December 8, 2014.
+On April 9, 2014, Belton and Kyle Rowley were traded to the Orlando Predators to complete an earlier trade that sent Aaron Garcia.
+Belton was assigned to the Predators again on December 8, 2014.

-New Orleans VooDoo

 On March 22, 2015, Belton was traded to the New Orleans VooDoo for future considerations.

-Philadelphia Soul

-Belton was assigned to the Philadelphia Soul in 2016, where he earned the Arena Football League Defensive Player of the Year Award and First Team All-Arena.
+Belton was assigned to the AFL's Philadelphia Soul in 2016, where he earned the Arena Football League Defensive Player of the Year Award and first-team All-Arena.
 Belton helped guide the Soul to an ArenaBowl XXIX championship.

-Washington Valor

-Belton was assigned to the Washington Valor on January 25, 2017.
-He earned First Team All-Arena honors in 2017.
+Belton was assigned to the Washington Valor of the AFL on January 25, 2017.
+He earned first-team All-Arena honors in 2017.